 - Mixed Ancestry: The Moabites are a melange of various groups with a bone to pick with post-World War III Earth, among them Jews of Israeli origin (Israel was destroyed by the Arab League in WWIII) and Vietnamese and American nationalists and anti-communists (dislike Earth's post-scarcity welfare state).
 Plus there's been considerable interbreeding with local Klingons (most of them dispossessed, or descended from same, in various feudal power struggles in the Empire).

 - Mole in Charge: Fleet Admiral Jorel Quinn, the head of Starfleet, is an Undine infiltrator who replaced the real Quinn.
-(This was a somewhat common WMG for the game before it was jossed in the mission "Surface Tension".)
 As such, he is in a position to do serious harm to the Federation, and does so repeatedly, starting with signing off on the plan to forcibly resettle Klingon-border colonies and keeping Admiral Menninger in charge of the local Starfleet forces long after he should have been sacked.
 His Dragon is Rear Admiral David Huntington, who is a human Masters cultist and recurring villain.
 There are various other Undine infiltrators in high positions as well.